 At least 5% of Finnish children suffer from problems associated with language development, attention regulation and motor development.
 Often, such problems overlap.
 The pathogenic mechanisms underlying developmental disorders are complex, but preterm birth, perinatal brain damage and the lack of early care, as well as insufficient stimulation in the growth environment, aggravate the risk of developmental problems.

 According to Leena Haataja, professor of paediatric neurology, developmental disorders in today’s pressure-dominated world pose a considerable risk that can lead to learning difficulties and obstacles in the competition for education and jobs.
 Furthermore, they are a risk factor associated with exclusion from contemporary society.

-“The early identification of developmental disorders and support for infants’ everyday functional capacity in interaction with the family and the growth environment constitute a significant factor on the level of individuals, families and society,” Haataja notes.
+'The early identification of developmental disorders and support for infants’ everyday functional capacity in interaction with the family and the growth environment constitutes a significant factor on the level of individuals, families and society', Haataja notes.

-In the future, the smart jumpsuit can be used for the objective measurement of how various therapies and treatments affect children’s development.
+In the future, smart jumpsuits can be used for the objective measurement of how various therapies and treatments affect children’s development.